schacon2/ATLAS-Databank/index.md

 ## DESCRIPTION

-<p>Behavioral scientist have called for further research in how different
-cultures around the world communicate abstract domains.
+Behavioral scientist have called for further research in how different cultures around the world communicate abstract domains.
 As of now research has been limited  to isolated studies that compare only one aspect of abstract thought and language.
 In terms of a solution we